 - Mount smoke alarms high on walls or ceilings (remember, smoke rises).
 Wall-mounted alarms should be installed not more than 12 inches away from the ceiling (to the top of the alarm).

 - If you have ceilings that are pitched, install the alarm within 3 feet of the peak but not within the apex of the peak (four inches down from the peak).

 - Don’t install smoke alarms near windows, doors, or ducts where drafts might interfere with their operation.

 - Never paint smoke alarms.
 Paint, stickers, or other decorations could keep the alarms from working.

 - For the best protection, interconnect all smoke alarms.
 When one smoke alarm sounds they all sound.
 Interconnection can be done using hard-wiring or wireless technology.

-- When interconnected smoke alarms are installed, it is important that all of the alarms are from the same manufacturer.
+- When interconnected smoke alarms are installed, all of the alarms must be from the same manufacturer.
 If the alarms are not compatible, they may not sound.